rely123/spot/README.md

     Then using the get method in which I perform an SQL query and execute it with the .raw () method, the results are obtained.
     To which I apply serializer to be able to return them.

 3. Delete song.
-The elimination of a song is carried out by taking as an identifier the, id of a song.
+The elimination of a song is carried out by taking as an identifier the, songId of a song.
-    Using the delete method, it receives a parameter (pk) which is the, id of the song and this is sent via URL.
+    Using the delete method, it receives a parameter (pk) which is the, songId of the song and this is sent via URL.
     I use the try and except inside the try the query is made to obtain the object corresponding to that id and when it exists it is eliminated and a success message is returned.
 Inside the except, if the object corresponding to that id does not exist, an error message is displayed.